 Workshop Moderator: Elaine Eschenbacher

-Participants: Andrew Williams, Russel Balenger, Jenn Hamrick, T. Williams and Mad Dads of Minneapolis.
+Workshop Participants: Andrew Williams, Russel Balenger, Jenn Hamrick, and Molly Glasgow

 Workshop 3: Urban Resilience and Climate Change